ginolhac/unilur/README.md

 > [!NOTE]
 > In HTML, the solution and comment boxes are collapsed by default, but can be shown with the chunk option `unilur-collapse`.
-> Soon, a global option will be released

 | Exercise only                         | Exercise with solution and comment   |
 |---------------------------------------|--------------------------------------|